-As per the report by CCN, Antonopoulos believes the long-term implication of the long-expected bitcoin ETFs will do rather the bad than good.
+As the American SEC CCN, Antonopoulos believes the long-term implication of the long-expected bitcoin ETFs will do rather the bad than good.

 Explaining the point of view, the bitcoin-book author underscored that an ETF is a fund with a «curator.» The latter generates a financial instrument.
 It can be bought and sold, for instance, like a share, however, it is not a share at its fundamental.

 Antonopoulos clarified that in case of the «big daddy,» ETF would hold it, and then trade shared in the BTC reserve.
 It, by the way, would represent reflect bitcoin’s value.